-Dana’s forthcoming article in Mobilization: An International Journal examines how activists in the Kingdom of Jordan, a “liberalized” authoritarian state, adapt and respond to repressive tactics wielded by the regime and the Intelligence apparatus.
+Dana’s article in the September, 2014 issue of Mobilization: An International Journal examines how activists in the Kingdom of Jordan, a “liberalized” authoritarian state, adapt and respond to repressive tactics wielded by the regime and the Intelligence apparatus.
 The study shows how the tactical interactions taking place between the regime and its challengers produce a process of contained escalation, which has precluded reform-oriented movements from inciting revolution.
 This paper won the 2014 A. Kimball Romney Award for Outstanding Research Paper in the School of Social Sciences.
 She has also co-authored a paper with Distinguished Professor David A. Snow titled “Protest on the Fly: Toward a Theory of Spontaneity in the Dynamics of Protest and Social Movements,” which is forthcoming in the American Sociological Review.

-Dana worked as the Research Associate for the Department of Sociology at Villanova University from 2006 until 2010; she obtained an interdisciplinary M.A. from Villanova in Liberal Studies with an emphasis on Middle Eastern studies.
+Dana was the Research Associate for the Department of Sociology at Villanova University from 2006 until 2010; she obtained an interdisciplinary M.A. from Villanova in Liberal Studies with an emphasis on Middle Eastern studies.
 In 2009, Dana attended the Yemen College of Middle Eastern Studies in Yemen’s capital for intensive summer Arabic study, and in 2011, she studied advanced Arabic as a recipient of the Critical Language Scholarship in ‘Amman, Jordan.
 She is also co-founder of the Yemen Peace Project, a non-profit organization dedicated to educating Americans about Yemen and promoting understanding between Americans and Yemenis.
 You can follow her on Twitter at @YPPDana.